hyhieu/hyhieu.github.io/blog/on_cute_layouts.md

 </div>

-The multivariate function of $L_\text{ext}$ is defined similarly to that of
-$L$'s, except that the last coordinate can take any value, instead of being restricted to $[0, n_{D-1})$:
+The multivariate function of $L_\text{ext}$ is defined naturally based on that of $L$, except that the last coordinate can take any value, instead of being restricted to $[0, n_{D-1})$:

 $$